An Introduction to the Alston Road Church

 As a group we work under the oversight of elders: Troxel Ballou, Tim Byers, and Rick Linn.
 These are men whom we have come to trust and whom we believe are qualified to serve as our spiritual leaders.
 We look to them as our examples and expect them to look after our spiritual welfare.
 (1 Pet 5:1-3, Titus 1:5-9, 1 Tim 3:1-7)

-In addition, we have appointed seven men as special servants or deacons: Clement Isonguyo, David Leach, Taylor Leach, Jeff Russell, and Lee Smitherman.
+In addition, we have appointed eight men as special servants or deacons: Morris Ellis, Jon Neff, Clement Isonguyo, Emmanuel Isonguyo, Taylor Leach, Jason Krogh, Jason Jones, and Nigel Rajadurai.
 They have been given the responsibility of coordinating different work activities and seeing that the work gets done.
 We are all responsible for doing the work.
 (Acts 6:1-6; 1 Tim.
 3:8-13)

 Below is a description of the areas of work in which we are engaged.
 At the end of each year we review our work and plan for the coming year.
 This is an effort that involves the entire church.
 Our progress is reviewed periodically at regular meetings during the year.